 Vegetable Gardening Guru

 You don’t have to grow organic, but we can’t deny it’s a beautiful thing when the plants you love just love you right back.
-Planet Natural Garden Supply has developed this guide to answer your biggest gardening questions, no matter how you choose to tend your harvest.
+Planet Natural has developed this gardening guide to answer your biggest questions, no matter how you choose to tend your vegetables.
 Enjoy!

 The day is coming when a single carrot, freshly observed, will set off a revolution. – Paul Cezanne

 What’s all the fuss about organic produce?
 When you see it stacked and misted on in the produce section, it all looks about the same.
 I never understood the hype.